The New Gulliver: History

 After experimenting with various animation techniques from 1928 to 1932, including the combination of puppets and live action in the same frame, Ptushko (along with the animation crew he had assembled over the years) began work on his first feature film.
 Written and directed by Ptushko, The New Gulliver was one of the first feature-length films to combine stop-motion animation with live-action footage (the first few were made by Willis O'Brien, who was responsible for The Lost World and King Kong).

 After the film's success, Ptushko was allowed by Mosfilm to set up his own department, which became known as "the Ptushko Collective," for the making of stop-motion animated films.
 This group of filmmakers would produce another fourteen animated shorts from 1936 to 1938, and a new feature, The Golden Key, in 1939.

-"My liliputian-girl"
+"My Liliputian-Girl"

 In the children's movie, there was also a place of the parody to bourgeois and "antinational" art against which furiously fought in the USSR.
 Decadent love romances, in particular performed by Alexander Vertinsky, were a sign of petty-bourgeois, pre-revolutionary and emigrant bourgeois life, Chansons had to parody them.
-However, on a twist of fate, the song of the impresario Fo-Lya "My liliputian-girl" (the text — Samuil Bolotin, music — Lev Schvarts) became some kind of classics, as well as Vertinsky's songs which it parodied.
-The song:

-My liliputian-girl, come to me,We will stay minute alone!With you it is careless as a bird, I will be turned,My liliputian-girl, my dream!My liliputian-girl, my love,Having mixed words, I sing without words:"La-la-la-la-la, la-la-la, la-la-la-la-la-la!"My liliputian-girl, my dream!
+However, the song of the impresario Fo-Lya "My Liliputian-Girl" (the text — Samuil Bolotin, music — Lev Schvarts) became a classic, alongside Vertinsky's songs which it parodied.
+The song goes:My liliputian-girl, come to me,We will stay minute alone!With you it is careless as a bird, I will be turned,My liliputian-girl, my dream!My liliputian-girl, my love,Having mixed words, I sing without words:"La-la-la-la-la, la-la-la, la-la-la-la-la-la!"My liliputian-girl, my dream!